 A castle of two halves

-It’s divided into two – to your left is the Castell Menor, the smaller, but older part.
+It’s divided into two.
+To your left is the Castell Menor, the smaller, but older part.
 According to legend, Princess Himlice, wife of Hannibal, bore him a son here – there’s a balcony named after her.
 Allow about half an hour to tour the Castell Menor

-The much bigger and more recent Castell Major rises up the ridge from the Plaza de Armas.
+To your right, the much bigger and more recent Castell Major rises up the ridge from the Plaza de Armas.
 Views from up here are astonishing; on a clear day, you can see down to the sea at Gandia.